-Data Management Checklist
+Data Management Checklist2

-- Are you using standardized and consistent procedures to collect, process, check, validate and verify data? - Are your structured data self-explanatory in terms of variable names, codes and abbreviations? - Which descriptions and contextual documentation can explain what your data mean, how they were collected and the methods used to create them? - How will you label and organize data, records and files? - Will you apply consistency in how data are catalogued, transcribed and organized, e.g. standard templates or input forms? - Which data formats will you use?
+- Are you using standardized and consistent procedures to collect, process, check, validate and verify data? - Are your structured data self-explanatory in terms of variable names, codes and abbreviations? - Which descriptions and contextual documentation can explain what your data mean, how they were collected and the methods used to create them? - How will you label and organize data, records and files? - Will you apply consistency in how data are catalogued, transcribed and organized, e.g. standard templates or input forms? - Which international data standard is best suited to your data?
+Will you store your data in that standard or standardize the data exports? - Which data formats will you use?
 Do formats and software enable sharing and long-term validity of data, such as non-proprietary software and software based on open standards? - When converting data across formats, do you check that no data or internal metadata have been lost or changed? - Are your digital and non-digital data, and any copies, held in a safe and secure location? - Do you need secure storage for personal or sensitive data? - If data are collected with mobile devices, how will you transfer and store the data? - If data are held in various places, how will you keep track of versions? - Are your files backed up sufficiently and regularly and are backups stored safely? - Do you know what the master version of your data file is? - Do your data contain confidential or sensitive information?
 If so, have you discussed data sharing with the respondents from whom you collected the data? - Are you gaining (written) consent from respondents to share data beyond your research? - Do you need to anonymize data, e.g. to remove identifying information or personal data, during research or in preparation for sharing? - Have you established who owns the copyright of your data? - Who has access to which data during and after research?
 Are various access regulations needed? - Who is responsible for which part of data management? - Do you need extra resources to manage data, such as people, time or hardware?

-UK Data Archive 'Managing and Sharing Data', May 2011, p 35, CC BY-SA 3.0, Copyright 2011 University of Essex
+2UK Data Archive 'Managing and Sharing Data', May 2011, p 35, CC BY-SA 3.0, Copyright 2011 University of Essex